Sleeve valve: Types of sleeve valve

-The first successful sleeve valve was patented by Charles Yale Knight, and used twin alternating sliding sleeves.
-It was used in some luxury automobiles, notably Willys, Daimler, Mercedes-Benz, Minerva, Panhard, Peugeot and Avions Voisin.
+The first successful sleeve valve was patented by Charles Yale Knight, and used twin reciprocating sleeves per cylinder.
+It was used in some luxury automobiles, notably Willys, Stearns, Daimler, Mercedes-Benz, Minerva, Panhard, Peugeot and Avions Voisin.
 Mors adopted double sleeve-valve engines made by Minerva.
 The higher oil consumption was heavily outweighed by the quietness of running and the very high mileages without servicing.
-Early poppet-valve systems required decarbonization at very low mileages.
+Early poppet-valve systems required decarbonization at very low mileages and were prone to valve spring failure before the later advances in spring technology.

 The Burt-McCollum sleeve valve was named for the two inventors who applied for similar patents within a few weeks of each other.
 The Burt system was an open sleeve type, driven from the crankshaft side, while the McCollum design had a sleeve in the head and upper part of the cylinder, and a more complex port arrangement (Source: 'Torque Meter' Magazine, AEHS).
 The design that entered production was more 'Burt' than 'McCollum.'
-It was used by the Scottish company Argyll for its cars, and was later adopted by Bristol for its radial aircraft engines.
+It was used by the Scottish company Argyll for its cars, and was later adopted by Bristol for its radial aircraft engines and the Halford-designed Napier Sabre.
 It used a single sleeve driven by an eccentric from a timing axle set at 90 degrees to the cylinder axis.
-Mechanically simpler and more rugged, the Burt-McCollum valve had the additional advantage of reducing oil consumption (compared to other sleeve valve designs), while retaining the combustion chambers and big, uncluttered, porting area possible in the Knight system.
+Mechanically simpler and more rugged, the Burt-McCollum valve had the additional advantage of reducing oil consumption (compared with other sleeve valve designs), while retaining the combustion chambers and big, uncluttered, porting area established in the Knight system.

-A small number of designs used a "cuff" sleeve in the cylinder head instead of the cylinder proper, providing a more "classic" layout compared to traditional poppet valve engines.
+A small number of designs used a "cuff" sleeve in the cylinder head instead of the cylinder proper, providing a more "classic" layout compared with traditional poppet valve engines.
 This design also had the advantage of not having the piston within the sleeve, although in practice this appears to have had little practical value.
 On the downside, this arrangement limited the size of the ports to that of the cylinder head, whereas in-cylinder sleeves could have much larger ports.